kropidlowska-okraska/MemoryGame/README.md

 To install the project on your computer you need to download it first.
 If you do not want to go into details just open the "dist" folder, find index.html file and simply open it in web browser.
 If you want to play with the project you need to install Webpack (all necessary files are included.)
 Use the following commends:

+# install dependencies
-npm install
+$ npm install

+# serve with hot reload at localhost:9000
-npm run dev
+$ npm run dev